yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/hasura-cloud.md

 1. Copy the endpoint URL and **Admin Secret**.
 You will need these to connect applications.

 1. Note the **Hasura Cloud IP**.
-You will need to add this to your cluster IP allow list in YugabyteDB Managed.
+You will need to add this to your cluster IP allow list in YugabyteDB Aeon.

 ## Add the Hasura Cloud project to your Yugabyte cluster IP allow list

-YugabyteDB Managed restricts access to clusters to IP addresses whitelisted in IP allow lists.
+YugabyteDB Aeon restricts access to clusters to IP addresses whitelisted in IP allow lists.
 To connect the Hasura project, you must add the project's IP address to the  cluster IP allow list.

-1. In YugabyteDB Managed, select your cluster, click **Actions**, and choose **Edit IP Allow List**.
+1. In YugabyteDB Aeon, select your cluster, click **Actions**, and choose **Edit IP Allow List**.

 1. Click **Create New List and Add to Cluster**.